jblasek/Pad22/pvapp.md

 how to link things[sample text](https://url.url)
 -->
 # The PV Pocket
-The PV Pocket is being made for the purpose to help fix many of the issues that are commonly found in the Valley.
+PV Pocket is being made for the purpose to help fix many of the issues that are commonly found in the Valley.
 This app specifically wants to tackle the topic of centralizing the needs and wants of the Perkiomen students.

 ## Home
 ```markdown